isaacHagoel/svelte-dnd-action/README.md

 - `finalize` - dispatched on the target and origin dnd-zones when the dragged element is dropped into position.

 The expectation is the same - update the list of items.
-In both cases the payload (within e.detail) is the same: an object with a two attributes: `items` and `info`.
+In both cases the payload (within e.detail) is the same: an object with two attributes: `items` and `info`.
 - `items`: contains the updated items list.
 - `info`: This one can be used to achieve very advanced custom behaviours (ex: copy on drag).
 In most cases, don't worry about it.
 It is an object with the following properties:
    * `trigger`: will be one of the exported list of TRIGGERS (Please import if you plan to use): [DRAG_STARTED, DRAGGED_ENTERED, DRAGGED_OVER_INDEX, DRAGGED_LEFT, DROPPED_INTO_ZONE, DROPPED_INTO_ANOTHER, DROPPED_OUTSIDE_OF_ANY]